4 Ways to Pay Rent

 *As a reminder, post-dated cheques can ONLY be requested as long as it’s a term included in the agreement and can only be for the duration of the lease term (i.e. one year’s worth of cheques).
 If a tenancy ends earlier, all uncashed cheques must be returned to the tenant.

-Landlords and tenants love that they can currently make rent payments in liv.rent, using a credit card (Visa, Mastercard, American Express).
-And soon, our latest payment feature, UnionPay, will offer users another payment option.
+Landlords and tenants love that they can currently make rent payments in liv.rent, using a credit card (Visa, Mastercard, American Express) as well as UnionPay.
 These paperless ways to pay rent help both landlords and tenants:

 - manage cash flow